chaoskagami/corbenik/doc/features.md

  * Corbenik
    * Arbitrary service injection to empty slots.
      Similar results can be achieved in cakes, but with much pain.
+     I've yet to find a use for this, but it's certainly neat.
+   * Arbitrary sysmodule injection.
+   * Loader replacement - loosely based on Luma3ds' with some significant alterations.
+     * Again, shit will be moved someday soon to externals.

 [1] I'm not just referring to speed; I'm referring to purpose-based optimization.
 For example;
     do you want something well documented?
 Would you choose a slower algorithm that can be more